Maximweller/LearnQA_Python_API/README.md

-# Репозиторий с домашками для курса "Автоматизация тестирования REST API на Python"
+# About

+Homeworks for "REST API automation testing course"